Theme API Reference

 search.liquidsearch_top (after the toolbar); search_sidebar_start / search_sidebar_end (top/bottom of the filter sidebar); search_results_top (above the product grid); search_results_empty (in the no-results state).

-order.liquid (Thank-You / confirmation)order_confirmation_top (after the thank-you message — conversion pixels, post-purchase upsells) and order_confirmation_end (after the order card).
+order.liquid (Thank-You / confirmation)order_confirmation_top (after the thank-you message — conversion pixels, post-purchase upsells); order_summary_end (immediately after the order-summary card, before digital downloads); and order_confirmation_end (after the order card).

 order-detail.liquid (account order view)order_detail_top and order_detail_end (both scoped order).